lando/lando/docs/config/proxy.md

     - "*.lndo.site:8080/everything/for-real"
 ```

-This is still valid proxy config!
+This is still a valid proxy config!

 ## Configuration

 Various parts of the proxy are configurable via the Lando [global config](./global.md).

-**Again, you REALLY REALLY REALLY should not change these settings unless you have a good reason and know what you are doing!**
+**Again, you REALLY, REALLY, REALLY should not change these settings unless you have a good reason and know what you are doing!**

-Here are the defaults and what they are good for:
+The defaults and what they are good for is shown below:

 ```yml
 # Set to anything else to disable